Humana says previously disclosed DOJ query involves other companies

+BRIEF-Zoetis gets grant from Bill & Melinda Gates foundation to develop sustainable livestock production in sub-Saharan Africa

+* Will receive $14.4 million grant from Bill & Melinda Gates foundation over next 3 years

-NEW YORK Humana Inc, one of the largest U.S. providers of Medicare Advantage healthcare plans for older people, said on Tuesday that it believes a previously disclosed government query for information is part of a wider review involving many healthcare companies.
+NEW YORK, March 24 Humana Inc, one of the largest U.S. providers of Medicare Advantage healthcare plans for older people, said on Tuesday that it believes a previously disclosed government query for information is part of a wider review involving many healthcare companies.

 Humana first said the U.S. Department of Justice had asked it to volunteer information about risk adjustment matters on Feb.
 18.